ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 For this moment only HTTP subscriber is available.
 There is an issue for a [HTTP publisher](https://github.com/ThreeDotsLabs/watermill/issues/17).

 HTTP subscriber allows us to send messages received by HTTP request (for example - webhooks).
-You can them post them to any Publisher.
+You can then post them to any Publisher.
 Here is an example with [sending HTTP messages to Kafka](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/http-to-kafka/main.go).

 When implemented, HTTP publisher can be used as webhooks sender.